Tuesday, October 12, 2010

 above the waterline.

-Christ, they will drag you under
+Christ, they'll drag you under

 if you surrender to it.

-Poor Bernard,
+Poor Bernard, last week

-a coronary at his station.
+suffered a coronary at his station.

-an afternoon nap.
+presuming an afternoon nap.

-after a traffic accident
+then died in a traffic accident

-from her retirement party.
+driving home from her retirement party.

 They were feeder fish,

-treading the current
+swimming the same current

-and a tide of medical bills
+until a tide of misfortune

 Not me.